6DammK9/nai-anime-pure-negative-prompt/ch01/readme.md

 - Findings on "Model Stock" in SD: [modelstock.md](./modelstock.md)
 - Findings on "DELLA Merge" in SD: [dare.md](./della.md)
 - **Trying to make theory about Geometric Median a.k.a.
 Fermat point:** [fermat_pt.md](./fermat_pt.md)
+- Findongs on "Isotropic Merge" in SD: [isotropic.md](./isotropic.md)